 The marks on the bottom of a piece of silver can be an indication of the age, maker, and origin of the piece.
+This mark is referred to as a “hallmark.”
+To find Kovels’ silver hallmarks’ database, go to “Look for your mark.”
+Other articles and marks can be found in” Silver and Other Metals identification guide and in the Article on Marks, and enter “Silver” in the filter.
 A single mark usually indicates that the piece of silver was made in America, although there are some Irish and Scottish pieces with just the maker’s name.
 This is a list of American silver marks and solid American silver.
 Other lists include silver-plated wares and pewter.
 It will not help you to identify other silver.
 Four or five small pictorial marks usually indicate England as the country of origin.
 For example, the leopard’s head indicates England.
 Become familiar with the English king or queen’s head mark as an indication of age.
 If the king’s head faces right, it was made before 1850.
 Queen Victoria faces left.
 Queen Elizabeth faces left.
 Silver was stamped with a lion for London, a thistle for Edinburgh.
 The harp indicated the piece was made in Dublin.
 Glasgow silver-smiths used a fish or tree.
 Ornate capital letters or the fleur-de-lis were used in France.
 A hand indicates Antwerp, a spread eagle Germany or Russia.
 The word STERLING indicates Ireland as well as America.
 COIN, DOLLAR, and STANDARD were usually American terms, but some Irish makers also used them.
 The words quadruple, triple, double, EPNS, and EPWM indicate that the ware is silver plated.
 “800” is usually found on continental silver.

 If a piece is not American, refer to the sources about English or Continental silver.
 If it seems to be American, this dictionary will help.